AI Dungeon Guidebook

 Story Cards

-Story Cards are called when the text in their Triggers appears in the recent text of the Adventure, and their Entry text is fed to the AI as added context.
+Story Cards are only used when their Triggers appear in the recent text of the Adventure.
+When they are triggered, their Entry text is fed to the AI as added context.
 Some Scenarios are built entirely around having a large Story Card database to describe a setting.
-This is good if you want to include information that isn’t always relevant enough for the Plot Essentials.
+This is good if you want to include information that isn’t always relevant enough to include in Plot Essentials.

 For example, to add a Story Card for a monster called a “grue”: